-26. (LOSS)/EARNINGS PER SHARE
+28. LOSS PER SHARE

-Basic (loss)/earnings per ordinary share
+Basic loss per ordinary share

-Basic (loss)/earnings per ordinary share are based on the (loss)/profit for the financial year attributable to owners of the Company and the weighted average number of shares outstanding during the financial year, calculated as follows:
+Basic loss per ordinary share are based on the loss for the financial year attributable to owners of the Company and the weighted average number of shares outstanding during the financial year, calculated as follows:

+2019 RM'000 2018 RM'000

-2018 RM'000 2017 RM'000 (Loss)/Profit attributable to owners of the Company (987) 3 Weighted average number of ordinary shares for basic (loss)/earnings per share 263,900 263,900 2018 Sen 2017 Sen Basic (loss)/earnings per ordinary share (0.37) 0.00
+Loss attributable to owners of the Company 681 987

+Weighted average number of ordinary shares for basic loss per share 263,900 263,900

+2019 Sen 2018 Sen

+Basic loss per ordinary share 0.26 0.37

-Diluted (loss)/earnings per ordinary share
+Diluted loss per ordinary share

-The diluted (loss)/earnings per ordinary share calculation is equivalent to the basic (loss)/earnings per share as the Company does not have potential ordinary shares outstanding at the end of the reporting period.
+The diluted loss per ordinary share calculation is equivalent to the basic loss per share as the Company does not have potential ordinary shares outstanding at the end of the reporting period.

-27. DIRECTORS' REMUNERATION
+29. DIRECTORS' REMUNERATION